bressco/knowledgebase/docs/index.en.md

 # Welcome to the FAIRagro Knowledge Base! ![Logo Knowledge Base](./assets/FAIRagro_Knowledgebase_Logo-v11.png){ align=right }

-!!! warning "Note"
-    _This page is currently under construction!_

 The **FAIRagro Knowledge Base** is our central resource for questions, guides, tools, and legal issues in research data management (RDM) for the **agrosystem research community**.
 Whether you are a researcher, data steward, developer, or simply curious about making agricultural research data more **FAIR** – you’ve come to the right place!